A Special Service for Checking

 What is Overdraft Privilege?

-As long as you maintain your account in good standing, Alpine Bank may approve your overdrafts within your current available Overdraft Privilege limit.
-Whether your overdraft will be paid is discretionary and we reserve the right not to pay.
-For example, we typically do not pay overdrafts if your account is not in good standing.
-Your account is in good standing if you demonstrate responsible account management — such as (1) making regular deposits to bring your account to a positive balance at least once every 30 calendar days (including the payment of all bank fees and charges) and (2) there are no legal orders, garnishments, levies or liens against your account.
-In addition, based upon our review of your account management, if we determine you may be using Overdraft Privilege as a regular line of credit by creating excessive overdrafts, we may suspend the privilege without any prior notice.
-Please note that the amount of the overdraft plus our standard non-sufficient funds (NSF) paid item2 for each item will be deducted from your overdraft limit.
-No interest will be charged on the overdraft balance.
+As long as you maintain your account in good standing1, Alpine Bank may approve your overdrafts within your currently available Overdraft Privilege limit.
+Whether your overdraft item will be paid is discretionary, and we reserve the right not to pay.
+We typically do not pay overdrafts if your account is not in good standing.
+Please see our Overdraft Privilege Customer Agreement for all terms and conditions of the Overdraft Privilege service.
+Please note that the amount of the overdraft item plus our standard non-sufficient funds (NSF) paid item fee2 will be deducted from your overdraft limit.
+No interest will be charged on the insufficient balance of your account.

 How do I know when I use the overdraft limit?

 You will receive an overdraft notice each time items are paid using the available Overdraft Privilege, including any fees.
 When balancing your checkbook, you will need to subtract the amount of each overdraft item, plus our standard NSF paid item fee for each overdraft item2.

 What if I go beyond my Overdraft Privilege limit?

 Overdraft items above and beyond your currently available Overdraft Privilege limit may result in those items being returned to the payee.
 The standard non-sufficient funds (NSF) returned item fee 2 will be charged per item (paid or returned) and assessed to your account.
 An NSF notice will be sent to the most current address we have on file, notifying you of our action(s).